 Upon receipt of a request for settlement of the record on appeal, the administrative tribunal shall send written notice to counsel for all parties setting a place and time for a conference to settle the record on appeal.
 The conference shall be held not later than fifteen days after service of the request upon the administrative tribunal.
 The administrative tribunal or a delegate appointed in writing by the administrative tribunal shall settle the record on appeal by order entered not more than twenty days after service of the request for settlement upon the administrative tribunal.
-If requested, the settling official shall return the record items submitted for reference during the settlement process with the order settling the record on appeal.
+If requested, the settling official shall return the record items submitted for reference during the return the record items submitted for reference during the settlement process with the order settling the record on appeal.